 - Students may possess a wireless communication device while the student is on school property or in attendance at a school function.
-The wireless communication device is only to be in use in accordance with the Technology agreement. - Taking photographs or videos by any means whatsoever while on school property or while on school transportation is prohibited.
+The wireless communication device is only to be in use in accordance with the Technology agreement. - In the event of an emergency or critical event, student use of personal devices such as cell phones may be restricted or directed by school personnel. - Procedures are in place to help maintain the safety and security of students and staff within the school environment.
+Failure to follow these procedures may result in severe consequences such as expulsion and/or criminal charges. - Students will be instructed on appropriate usage and message content, including but not limited to text messages, voice calls, social media posts, etc. - Taking photographs or videos by any means whatsoever while on school property or while on school transportation is prohibited.
 The only exceptions to this prohibition are: 1) Taking photos for reproduction in a school sponsored publication.
 2) Taking photos during a school sponsored social event, sporting event, awards ceremony or other school sponsored activity or function at which photography is allowed and the photographs are images of activities which are reasonably considered to be part of the activity or event.
 3) Taking photographs with the permission of the school administration.
 Publication on any internet site of any photographs, videos or images taken in violation of the prohibitions listed above is strictly prohibited, will be deemed disruptive to the order of the school and will be sufficient reason to impose disciplinary measures which may include, but not be limited to, in- school suspension, out of school suspension and recommendation for expulsion. - Please refer to your local school handbook for school policy within these guidelines.